Sales Forecasting with Prophecy - FAQ

 Click here for a self-running demo of some of the features of Prophecy reports (opens in a new window).

-Alternatively, we can run a Prophecy demo over the internet using our TeamViewer remote meeting software.
+Alternatively, we can run a Prophecy demo over the internet using any

 Then, if Prophecy looks like the potential solution to your sales forecasting software requirement we would often agree to develop a trial system for you, containing a subset of your products and customers.
 Typically there may or may not be a cost associated with this activity, dependent primarily on how 'elegantly' you are able to supply the data required to build the trial database.
 Normally any cost incurred would be subtracted from the eventual cost of your Prophecy solution in the happy event that you decide to proceed.